2017 Ukraine ransomware attacks

-A series of powerful cyberattacks using the Petya malware began on 27 June 2017 that swamped websites of Ukrainian organizations, including banks, ministries, newspapers and electricity firms.
-Similar infections were reported in France, Germany, Italy, Poland, Russia, United Kingdom, the United States and Australia.
+A series of powerful cyberattacks using the Petya malware began on 27 June 2017 that swamped websites of Ukrainian organizations, including banks, ministries, newspapers, and electricity firms.
+Similar infections were reported in France, Germany, Italy, Poland, Russia, United Kingdom, the United States, and Australia.
 ESET estimated on 28 June 2017 that 80% of all infections were in Ukraine, with Germany second hardest hit with about 9%.
 On 28 June 2017, the Ukrainian government stated that the attack was halted.
 On 30 June 2017, the Associated Press reported experts agreed that Petya was masquerading as ransomware, while it was actually designed to cause maximum damage, with Ukraine being the main target.

 Approach

 Security experts believe that the NotPetya attack originated from an update of M.E.Doc, a Ukrainian tax accounting package developed by Intellect Service.
 M.E.Doc was widely used by tax accountants and businesses in Ukraine, and Mikko Hyppönen, a security expert at F-Secure, described it as a primary accounting software for many Ukrainian firms.
 Estimates suggest that M.E.Doc had about 400,000 customers across Ukraine, covering approximately 90% of domestic firms.

 M.E.Doc provides periodic updates to its program through an update server.
 On 27 June 2017, a software update was distributed via M.E.Doc's update server, after which reports of the NotPetya ransomware attack began to appear.
 British cybersecurity researcher Marcus Hutchins stated, "It looks like the software's automatic update system was compromised and used to download and run malware rather than updates for the software."
-The company that develops M.E.Doc denied any intentional involvement in the ransomware attack, stating that its own systems were also affected, and that it was cooperating with law enforcement to investigate the incident.
-A similar incident occurred on 18 May 2017, when the XData ransomware spread through a compromised update of M.E.Doc.
+The company that develops M.E.Doc denied any intentional involvement in the ransomware attack, stating that its own systems were also affected and that it was cooperating with law enforcement to investigate the incident.
+A similar incident occurred on 18 May 2017, when the XData ransomware spread through an M.E.Doc update.
 Hundreds of accounting departments were affected in Ukraine.

 The cyberattack involved malware that resembled Petya ransomware but was later found to function as a wiper rather than traditional ransomware.
 Like the WannaCry ransomware attack in May 2017, NotPetya used the EternalBlue exploit, which targeted a vulnerability in older versions of the Microsoft Windows operating system.
 When executed, NotPetya encrypted the master boot record (MBR), preventing the operating system from loading.
 It then displayed a message demanding USD 300 in Bitcoin, but researchers found that data recovery was not possible.
 The software also spread within networks by exploiting the Server Message Block (SMB) protocol in Windows.
 Additionally, NotPetya incorporated Mimikatz, a proof-of-concept tool created in 2011 to demonstrate how Windows stored passwords in memory.
 Attackers used it to extract credentials, escalate privileges, and move laterally across networked systems.